FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 While inflammation is essential over a short-term basis, it can be very negative if it becomes chronic.
 People with chronic inflammatory diseases, like rheumatoid arthritis, will have constant inflammation that causes discomfort and pain but does not actually result in the body repairing itself.

 While inflammation can be caused by disease, it can also be caused by injuries that are chronic or take time to heal.
 Muscle injuries, wounds that become infected, or tears of ligaments or tendons can all cause increased inflammation.
-This can actually make it more difficult to fully heal as inflammation is a stage of healing that has to stop before other stages can occur.
+This can actually make it more difficult to fully heal, as inflammation is a stage of healing that has to stop before other stages can occur.

 While chronic inflammation can inhibit healing, one of the most aggravating things it causes is pain.
 The swelling that inflammation causes can cause pain to develop and to stay while the swelling and inflammation remain.
 Chronic inflammation will generally cause chronic pain that is very difficult to treat or manage.

 The effect that red light therapy has on the mitochondria has been shown by research to suppress inflammation [10].
 This can promote improved healing, allowing the body to progress beyond the initial stages of inflammation and into more advanced healing.
-Suppressing inflammation also reduces pain, a benefit that many people use red light therapy for.
+Suppressing inflammation also reduces pain, a benefit that many people use red light therapy to achieve.

 What Skin Conditions is Red Light Therapy Used To Treat?

 Red light therapy is a great option for many different types of skin problems but should not be used for every kind of skin issue.
 There are several skin conditions, however, that people find red light therapy to be useful in treating.
 Red light therapy should not be used as an alternative to medical care that your doctor prescribes but as a complementary therapy.
-You should always seek and follow your doctor’s advice when treating any skin condition.
+You should always seek and follow your doctor’s advice when treating skin conditions.

 It is also important to seek medical advice when diagnosing a skin condition.
 There are many potential causes of skin problems, and only a qualified doctor can diagnose a skin condition or disease.
 It is important to never attempt to diagnose a skin condition by yourself.